 It seems impossible that each concert exceeds expectations, but this continues every time!
 Audience member

 Henley Choral Society first met in the music room of Henley Grammar School in 1973 and gave its first concert in the Spring of 1974.
-Since then we have sung music from a wide range of styles and periods: from Monteverdi, taking in the old favourites, Bach, Mozart, Schubert and Brahms, right through to an original work commissioned especially for us by Ian D. Crew.
-This last was only possible through the generosity of the Henley Festival Trust.
+Since then we have sung music from a wide range of styles and periods: from Monteverdi, taking in the old favourites, Bach, Mozart, Schubert and Brahms, right through to original works commissioned especially for us from Ian D. Crew, and, most recently, from celebrated British choral composer, Cecilia McDowall.

 Concerts with the choir in Leichlingen, Henley’s twin town in Rheinland, Germany, have been a consistent part of our musical life and many of our members have made strong friendships as a result.
 More recently we have made exchange visits with the choir in Falaise, Normandy.

 We celebrated our 40th Anniversary in 2013 with a sold-out performance of the Verdi Requiem at the Concert Hall, Reading, under Will Dawes.
 You can read the review, and watch a video of the rehearsal for our final concert with Will.

 We maintained our membership and close bonds throughout the covid pandemic when it was not possible to rehearse or perform through online rehearsals led by Peter Asprey.

 We celebrated our 50th Anniversary with a commission from celebrated British choral composer Cecilia McDowall.
 You can watch a video describing the genesis of The Ice is Listening here, and read a review of the World Premiere in Henley here.